lenevor/docs/requests.md

 <a name="request-path"></a>
 ### Request Path

-The `Syscodes\Http\Request` class allows a wide variety of methods for examining the incoming and outgoing HTTP request.
+The `Syscodes\Components\Http\Request` class allows a wide variety of methods for examining the incoming and outgoing HTTP request.
 Below you are exposes the most important methods.

 <a name="using-request-path"></a>
 #### Using The Request Path